-We intend to effect a -for- reverse stock split effective , 2021.
-In addition, we intend to effect a corresponding reverse stock split of our Operating Partnership's OP units.
-As a result of the reverse stock split, every shares of our common stock or OP units will be automatically combined and converted into one issued and outstanding share of common stock or OP unit, as applicable, rounded to the nearest 1/100th share or OP unit.
-The reverse stock split impacts all classes of common stock and OP units proportionately and will have no impact on any stockholder's or limited partner's percentage ownership of all issued and outstanding common stock or OP units.
-Unless otherwise indicated, the information in this prospectus does not give effect to the reverse stock split.
+We intend to effect a one-for-three reverse stock split effective on or around July 2, 2021.
+In addition, we intend to effect a corresponding reverse split of our Operating Partnership's OP units.
+As a result of the reverse stock and OP unit split, every three shares of our common stock and OP units will be automatically combined and converted into one issued and outstanding share of common stock or OP unit, as applicable, rounded to the nearest 1/100th share or OP unit.
+The reverse stock and OP unit splits impact all classes of common stock and OP units proportionately and will have no impact on any stockholder's or limited partner's percentage ownership of all issued and outstanding common stock or OP units.
+Unless otherwise indicated, the information in this prospectus gives effect to the reverse stock and OP unit splits.